Your 3 Pricing Strategy Choices: Grow, Skim, or Follow

 For start-ups there are some simple rules to decide which pricing strategy to follow:

-- Adopt a penetration pricing strategy when market share (first mover advantage) is the most important thing about your market.
+- Adopt a grow pricing strategy when market share (first mover advantage) is the most important thing about your market.
 Keep in mind you will need to raise a lot of money to win.

 - Adopt a market following strategy when there is a dominant incumbent that you are going to be compared to, or if there is some input that determines the value of your offer.